UWFlow/flow-android/README.md

 1. Open Intellij (or Android Studio).
 Ensure you have the Gradle Intellij plugin.
 1. Select "File" > "Import project".
 1. Pick the `build.gradle` file in this repository.
-1. Select Use local Gradle distribution and set Gradle home to the unzipped file location.
+1. Select "Use local Gradle distribution" and set Gradle home to the unzipped file location.
 1. Let Intellij download Gradle tools and project dependencies.
 1. Done!
 You can press run to deploy to a device or simulator.